Payment Determination Under the No Surprises Act

 Contact Us to Learn More

-The law firm of Cohen Howard, LLC has specialized expertise in helping providers maximize payments for out-of-network services.
+The law firm of Cohen Howard, LLP has specialized expertise in helping providers maximize payments for out-of-network services.
 Interim regulations were recently issued which further define the requirements under the No Surprises Act and we will continue to provide information as we review these and other regulations.
 If you have questions regarding the No Surprises Act, we are here to help with free consultations.
 Contact us today.